 A common problem in Maine lakes is the depletion of dissolved oxygen (DO) in the deepest part of lakes throughout the summer months.
 This occurs when thermal stratification prevents warmer, oxygenated surface waters from mixing with cooler, oxygen-depleted (from chemical and biological processes) bottom waters in the lake.
-DO levels below 5 ppm (and water temperature above 24 °C) can stress and reduce habitat for cold-water fish and other sensitive aquatic organisms.
+DO levels below 5 ppm (and water temperature above 24 °C) can stress and reduce habitat for coldwater fish and other sensitive aquatic organisms.
 In addition, anoxia (low DO) at lake bottom can result in the release of sedimentbound phosphorus (otherwise known as internal phosphorus loading), which becomes a readily available food source for algae.
 While thermal stratification and depletion of oxygen in bottom waters is a natural phenomenon, it is important to keep tracking these parameters to make sure the extent and duration of low oxygen does not change drastically because of human disturbance.

 Historically, Kezar Lake has experienced some DO depletion in the upper and middle basins in summer.
+In 2019, DO depletion (<5 ppm) was not evident at the upper, middle, or lower basins (Figures 4-6).
+The entire water columns of the middle and lower basins were well oxygenated, never measuring below 6.4 ppm.
+Differences in depth to lake bottom at the upper basin were due to repositioning of the buoy at the deep spot (Figure 4).
+The buoy was pulled off track during high winds on the initial deployment attempt on 5/21/19 (Figure 4).
+The buoy was repositioned shortly thereafter to the DEP deep spot coordinates but was found to be too shallow (~44 meters) with the 45-meter-depth data logger resting on the bottom muck.
+The buoy was repositioned again on 7/30/19 further south of the DEP deep spot location and measured 48 meters deep.
+Although the 45-meter-depth data logger should have been well above the bottom, there was interference with the sensor that resulted in variable readings near zero that were not justified by field meter readings at the same depth.
+Thus, the 2019 data for the 45-meter-depth data logger were flagged as faulty and not shown in Figure 5.

-In 2018, some DO depletion (<5 ppm) was evident at the upper basin, but not the middle or lower basins (Figures 4-7).
-The upper basin at 45 meters depth experienced DO less than 5 ppm (minimum of 4.2 ppm) on several days in August (8/9-10/18, 8/18-20/18, 8/26-27/18).
-The entire water columns of the middle and lower basins were well oxygenated, never measuring below 6.3 ppm.
-Differences in depth to lake bottom at the middle basin were due to gusty weather conditions making it difficult to stay at the deep spot (Figure 4).
-In May and November, the upper basin displayed relatively uniform oxygen profiles from the surface to the lake bottom.
-In June-August, a metalimnetic maximum (a 'bump' in oxygen) occurred at the thermocline (~6.0 meters) where non-motile, buoyant algae settled and were producing oxygen through photosynthesis.
-The pattern reversed in September with an oxygen depression at the thermocline (~6.0 meters), likely as a result of decomposition of dead algae.
-Dissolved oxygen at the middle and lower basins was relatively uniform throughout the vertical profile in all months.
+In May (not captured) and November, the upper basin displayed relatively uniform oxygen profiles from the surface to the lake bottom (Figure 5).
+In June-August, a metalimnetic maximum (a 'bump' in oxygen) occurred at the thermocline (~6.0 meters) where non-motile, buoyant algae settled and were producing oxygen through photosynthesis (Figure 4).
+The pattern reversed in September with an oxygen depression at the thermocline (~ 6.0 meters), likely as a result of decomposition of dead algae.
+Dissolved oxygen at the middle and lower basins was relatively uniform throughout the vertical profile in all months (Figure 4).
 At all three basins, the upper two meters were regularly oxygenated by wind action.
-The 45-meter-depth logger at the upper basin was still gradually declining in oxygen as the lake had not yet experienced complete fall turnover when loggers were removed on 11/8/18.
+The upper basin had not yet experienced complete fall turnover when the loggers were removed on 11/4/19, as only the upper 12 meters had been mixed at that point (Figure 5).